galkahana/hummus-services/src/public/mds/api-reference-nodejs.md

 ## Jobs management

-To create a PDF file with PDFHummus services you create and object.
+To create a PDF file with PDFHummus services you create a job object.
 Once created you can check its status over time, and when the status is done, this would mean the PDF file is created and you can download its based on the file ID (private or public, we'll get to that later).